A Flower Bookmark

 A Flower Bookmark (Korean: 꽃갈피; RR: Kkotgalpi) is the first cover extended play by South Korean singer-songwriter IU.
 It is also her fourth Korean-language extended play.
 The EP was released on May 16, 2014, the singer's birthday, by LOEN Entertainment under its imprint LOEN Tree.
 Unlike her previous works, A Flower Bookmark features cover versions of nostalgic K-pop songs popularized from 1980s to 1990s.

 The EP was successful both commercially and critically.
 It spawned two hit singles; the lead single "My Old Story" and "The Meaning of You".
-The former topped Billboard Korea K-Pop Hot 100, while the latter was ranked at the top of Gallup Korea's Song of the Year in 2014.
+The former topped Billboard K-pop Hot 100, while the latter was ranked at the top of Gallup Korea's Song of the Year in 2014.
 In particular, the latter has gone to sell more than two million digital copies since release, even outselling the album's lead track.
-The EP also earned IU a MelOn Music Award for Artist of the Year, and a nomination for Album of the Year and was also listed at number three on Billboards list of "Best K-Pop Albums of 2014".
+The EP also earned IU the Melon Music Award for Artist of the Year, and a nomination for Album of the Year.
+It was ranked at number three on Billboards list of Best K-pop Albums of 2014.